csaf-rs/csaf/README.md

 Options:
-  -c, --csaf-version <CSAF_VERSION>  Version of CSAF to use [default: 2.0] -p, --preset <PRESET>              The validation preset to use [default: basic] -o, --only-test <ONLY_TEST>        Run only the selected test -h, --help                         Print help
+  -c, --csaf-version <CSAF_VERSION>  Version of CSAF to use [default: 2.0] -p, --preset <PRESET>              The validation preset to use [default: basic] -t, --test-id <TEST_ID>            Run only the selected tests, may be specified multiple times -h, --help                         Print help
   -V, --version                      Print version
 ```